IvyYang90/IvyYang90/README.md

 ## Hi there 👋
-My name is Ivy Yang, an upcoming third year student in the University of British Columbia studying **Statistics**.
+My name is Ivy Yang, a third year student in the University of British Columbia studying **Statistics**.
 I am mostly interested in data visualization, statistical analysis,and machine learning.

 <!--
 **IvyYang90/IvyYang90** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.